sfnanalytics/rf/README.txt

 Notes: 'CD' command allows you to change into specific directories.
+Example: 'CD ~' command gets you to the home folder where you will start your installs

 Need to install PIP and Python to use this script
 Type "python" into a Command Prompt window to install Python